• Skip to primary navigation

 There are more than 150 dog breeds, and each has unique characteristics.

-Choosing a dog for you and your family out of all the available dog breeds is quite an overwhelming process.
+Choosing a dog for you and your family out of all the available dog breeds is overwhelming.
 The best breeds of dogs come in all shapes and sizes.

 Even if you like a particular dog breed, remember to consider that breed's natural habitat; for example, a Tibetan mastiff cannot survive in a sub-tropical climate.